sneekz85cat/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 It's better to first focus on writing clear, correct, and maintainable code, and then optimize only where necessary.
 Premature optimization can lead to complex, hard-to-maintain code that may not even provide significant performance benefits.

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always write concise, well-documented code, as this will make it easier for others to understand and contribute to your project.
+Don't be afraid to ask for help or advice from others, because this can lead to you learning new skills and solving problems more quickly.
+Finally, always be open to learning and trying new technologies and programming languages, which will keep you ahead of the curve and ready for new challenges.